ubuntu/ubuntu-project-docs/docs/reference/exception-OpenLDAPUpdates.rst

 | `` 2.
 Merge the latest OpenLDAP LTS microrelease into our existing package, rebasing whatever delta the package may contain.``
 | `` 3.
 Upload the resulting package to a bileto PPA, making sure that the build succeeds ``\ **``and``**\ `` that there are no autopkgtest regressions introduced.``
 | `` 4.
-Once everything is OK, upload the resulting package to the archive (if it's a non-security upload) and babysit it until it migrates.``
+Once everything is OK, upload the resulting package to the archive (if it's a non-security upload) and make sure it migrates.``

 The UbuntuServer team has been doing MREs for other packages as well (postgresql, for example).
 We can use an existing MRE bug as a template